 Wikipedia: Digital Signatures explained.

-The first thing that you are going to have to do is open the PDF document you wish to sign with Adobe Acrobat Reader DC.
+To start using the feature, the first thing, you are going to have to do is open the PDF document you wish to sign with Adobe Acrobat Reader DC.
 Next, you will need to click the Fill & Sign button located in the right-hand pane, scroll towards the bottom to find it.

 There are three different ways in which you can create a signature for your PDF document.
-By default it will be set to Type this will allow you to type your name and Adobe will convert it into a generic, yet nice looking font.
-Not really a signature but you will have your name on the document.
-So it’s probably best to avoid this option if the document is of importance or legally binding.
+By default it will be set to Type, this will allow you to type your name and Adobe will convert it into a generic, yet nice looking font.
+Not really a signature, but you will have your name on the document.
+It’s best to avoid this option if the document is of importance or legally binding.

 The next Option is Draw It’s going to give your a completely unique signature, by allowing you to write your signature using either your mouse or devices touch screen.
-This will probably look a little child with a crayon-ish.
+This will probably look a little child with a crayon-ish if you are trying to use a mouse.
 If you have an art tablet with a digital pen or stylus you can create a perfect signature.

-After you have chosen either of these three options all you have to do is click Apply and the signature will be overlayed on the file.
+After you have chosen either of these three options, all you have to do is click Apply and the signature will be overlayed on the file.
 Leave the Save Signature box checked and adobe will remember the signature for all future documents.
-Now you get to position your signature where you want it on the page using your mouse, again clicking apply to apply it.
-To wrap things up just go to File > Save and choose where you wish to save your newly signed document.
+For the final step, position your signature where you want it on the page using your mouse, again clicking Apply to apply it.
+To wrap things up, go to File > Save and choose where you wish to save your newly signed document.